16 On-Page SEO Examples That Will Rock Your World!

 Pro tip: no need to pay for a designer when creating hero images.
 A free Canva account will do just fine.

-I have no artistic talent whatsoever, but I could whip up some pretty decent hero images for my blog.
+I have no artistic talent, but I could create some decent hero images for my blog.

 Canva also lets you reformat your images for sharing on various social media platforms.